Pete the Cat: Adaptations

+Television

 On December 26, 2017, an animated holiday special, Pete the Cat: A Groovy New Year, was released on Amazon Prime.
 Jacob Tremblay starred as the title character, with his parents voiced by Elvis Costello and Diana Krall.
 Additional voices were provided by Atticus Shaffer, KT Tunstall, and Don Was.
-It was followed by a Pete the Cat series, based on the books and developed by Phineas and Ferb co-creator Jeff "Swampy" Marsh, which was released on September 21, 2018.
-The series also has a Christmas special called Pete the Cat: A Very Groovy Christmas which was released on November 20, 2018, guest starring Dave Matthews and Jason Mraz.
+It was followed by a Pete the Cat series which was released on September 21, 2018.
+It was based on the books and developed by Phineas and Ferb co-creator Jeff "Swampy" Marsh.
+The series also has a Christmas special titled Pete the Cat: A Very Groovy Christmas which was released on November 20, 2018, guest starring Dave Matthews and Jason Mraz.
 There are tie-in books based on the TV series.
-A second season began production as of February 2019.
+A second season began production in February 2019.
 Throughout June–July 2019, clips from then-unreleased episodes from season 1 were uploaded to the Pete the Cat YouTube channel.
 The clips were later taken down in July 2019, but were reuploaded one month later.
 The second half of season 1 was released on August 9, 2019.
-A Valentine's Day special called Pete the Cat: A Very Groovy Valentine's Day was released on February 7, 2020.
+A Valentine's Day special titled Pete the Cat: A Very Groovy Valentine's Day was released on February 7, 2020.
 The first part of season 2 premiered on June 26, 2020.
-For season 2; Jeff "Swampy" Marsh and KT Turnstall replaced Elvis Costello and Diana Krall as Pete's parents.
+For season 2, Marsh and KT Tunstall replaced Elvis Costello and Diana Krall as Pete's parents.
 Three days later, the series also released a PSA about hand washing.
 The second part of season 2 was released on November 13, 2020.
-A back to school special Pete the Cat: Back to School Operetta was released on August 27, 2021.
+A back-to-school special, Pete the Cat: Back to School Operetta, was released on August 27, 2021.
 The third part of season 2 was released on November 5, 2021.
 The fourth and final part of season 2 was released on March 11, 2022.

+Musical

 TheatreWorksUSA has created two Pete the Cat musicals.